bmschmidt/medicalHeritageVM/README.md

 you've downloaded it.

 Make a note of where you saved the folder, which is called **medicalHeritageVM-master**.
-On most Macs, things get saved to the Downloads folder by default.
+On most computers, things get saved to the Downloads folder by default.
 That's OK, but I'm going to drag the folder to my **Desktop**, just to make it a little easier to find.